aarushipd12/robo__task-1/README.md

 (------Q2-------)

 Breadth first search (bfs) is an algorithm which is most suited for searching for the shortest path in unweighted graphs.
-In real world applications, in case of a maze solver mouse trying to exit from a maze, if it uses the bfs algorithm, it will have to look for all possible directions at each node, hence 1st discovering all possiblities at each breadth/level.
+Thus, it is most suited for such maze solving.
+In real world applications, in case of a maze solver mouse trying to exit from a maze using the bfs algorithm, it will have to store information about all possible directions at each node, hence first discovering all possiblities at each breadth/level.
+This requires more memory to store informations of all nodes at current depth before moving to the next node.

-IS THIS TRUE??--------------
+Moreover, in very large and dense maze, it can become very complex and hence slower, as it stores memory of all nodes at a depth level.

+In my opinion,

-But a mouse to exit from the maze would rather follow more of a hit and trial approach, in which it would (and it should) follow one path upto its depth/ go farthest, uptil it reaches a dead-end.
+A mouse to exit from the maze would rather follow more of a hit and trial approach, in which it would (and it should) follow one path upto its depth/ go farthest, uptil it reaches a dead-end.
 Then, it should turn back and take the other turn at the previous node (where it had chosen the path that lead to a dead-end) and now go uptil the depth/ go farthest along that route, until it reaches another dead-end then again turn back, and so on, it will be able to reach the exit more efficiently.
-This is the dfs algorithm (depth first search)
+This is called the dfs algorithm (depth first search).
+But, this can

+(-------Q3------)

+new_row = current[0] + direction[0]
+new_col = current[1] + direction[1]
+new_position = (new_row, new_column)

+To ensure that the mouse traverses lesser distance we can make the following changes:-

+DIRECTIONS= [(-1, 0), (1, 0), (0, -1), (0, 1), (-1, -1), (-1, 1), (1, -1), (1, 1)]